 I need information about...

 If you have a problem swallowing foods or liquids, you may have dysphagia.
 This condition has a number of causes.
-Your doctor can find out what is causing your problem and help relieve your symptoms.
+Your healthcare provider can find out what is causing your problem and help relieve your symptoms.

-A problem in the esophagus, such as an ulcer, stricture, irritation, infection, or cancer
+A problem in the esophagus, such as an ulcer, stricture, irritation, infection, inflammation, or cancer

 A nerve or brain problem (such as a stroke) that leaves your mouth, tongue, or throat muscles weak or changes how your muscles coordinate

 If you have dysphagia, you may:

 Feel chest pressure or pain when you swallow

 Aspirate (inhale into the lungs) foods or liquids when you swallow

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |